BaardsethK/ProfProg/proprog.md

 In addition, the if can be shortened. motionCircleCanvas.transform.position can be saved as a transform, which can reduce some of the clutter in the code.

 ### Refactoring
-I decided to refactor CircularMotionDirection.cs, after reviewing it, as I had already reviewed the code.
+I decided to refactor CircularMotionDirection.cs, after reviewing it.
+Refactored code can be found in https://github.com/BaardsethK/ProfProg/blob/master/RefactoredGazeCameraControls.cs

 #### Names
 Name was changed to GazeCameraControls.cs.